-GOP Senate to move forward on 'Obamacare' repeal
+Republican-led Senate to move forward on 'Obamacare' repeal

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

+Republicans plan to get legislation voiding Obama’s law and replacing parts of it to Trump by the end of February, House Majority Leader Kevin McCarthy, R-Calif., said Wednesday on “The Hugh Hewitt Show,” a conservative radio program.
+Other Republicans have said they expect the process to take longer.

-The 2010 law extended health insurance to some 20 million Americans, prevented insurers from denying coverage for pre-existing conditions and steered millions of dollars to states for the Medicaid health program for the poor.
+The 2010 law extended health insurance to some 20 million Americans, prevented insurers from denying coverage for pre-existing conditions and steered billions of dollars to states for the Medicaid health program for the poor.

 The Senate procedural vote will set up special budget rules that will allow the repeal vote to take place with a simple majority in the 100-member Senate, instead of the 60 votes required to move most legislation.

 That means Republicans, who control 52 seats, can push through repeal legislation without Democratic cooperation.
 They’re also discussing whether there are some elements of a replacement bill that could get through at the same time with a simple majority.
-But for most elements of a new health care law, Republicans are likely to need 60 votes and Democratic support, and at this point the two parties aren’t even talking.
+But for many elements of a new health care law, Republicans are likely to need 60 votes and Democratic support, and at this point the two parties aren’t even talking.

 Increasing numbers of Republicans have expressed anxiety over obliterating the law without a replacement to show voters.